TJ-Solergibert/tj-solergibert.github.io/content/post/3d-parallelism/index.md

 Throughout this post, we have covered the fundamental aspects of 3D parallelism, the technology that powers LLMs.
 The most important aspects of each parallelism axis are:

 - Tensor parallelism: When a model does not fit on a single device, we first try to divide it in the tensor parallel dimension.
-The performance of this method depends largely on the bandwidth between devices, so we will **NEVER** divide the model across devices of different nodes.
+Since this method performs a large number of collective communications, its performance will largely depend on the bandwidth between GPUs, so we will **NEVER** divide the model across devices of different nodes.

 - Pipeline parallelism: When tensor parallelism is not enough, we divide the model among several pipeline stages.
 We will always try to make the division among the stages as balanced as possible.
 This parallelism has a significant drawback, the pipeline bubble, so we will use the less pipeline stages as possible.
 There are various pipeline schedules that trade memory consumption, communications and complexity.